Quantitative symmetry in a mixed Serrin-type problem for a constrained torsional rigidity: Remarks on the uniform cone condition

 It is a classical result (\cite{Ad, Ru}) that if $\Om$ is a bounded domain satisfying the old cone condition, then there exists a positive constant $C_p(\Om)$ --- the $(p,p)$-Poincar\'e constant --- such that

 We realized that the proof of \cite[Corollary 2.3]{MP6} contains a mistake.
 Here, we correct that proof.
 The amended proof below shows that the constant $c$ in \cite[Corollary 2.3]{MP6} depends not only on $N$, $p$, $\te$, $a$, \textit{but also} on $C_p(\Om)$.
-As a consequence, the dependence on $C_p(\Om)$ must be added also in the constants $c$ of \cite[Theorems 2.4 and 2.7]{MP6}.
+As a consequence, the dependence on $C_p(\Om)$ should be added also in the constants $c$ of \cite[Theorems 2.4 and 2.7]{MP6}.
+Since, when $\Om$ is of class $C^2$, $C_p(\Om)$ can be estimated in terms of the radius $r_i$ of the uniform interior sphere condition and the diameter $d_\Om$ (see \cite[item (iii) of Remark 2.4]{MP3}), \cite[Lemma 3.2]{MP6} remains true with a constant $c=c(N, p , r_i, d_\Om)$ and the rest of the paper remains unchanged.

 \begin{proof}[Amended proof of {\cite[Corollary 2.3]{MP6}}] By using \cite[(2.3)]{MP6}, we have that

 (Note that in \cite{MP6}, differently from the present paper, the $L^p$ norms were normalized by the Lebesgue measure of the domain.)